scrabbletank/farhome-rules/rulesdoc.md

 #### Attribute Saves
 Attribute Saves use the same rules as rolling a skill that uses an Attribute, with one exception: negative Attribute scores do not replace Normal dice with Bad dice.
 This means the lowest you can roll for an Attribute save is 5 Normal dice.

+#### Wound Dice
+Many attacks and spells deal wounds and wound dice to their targets.
+When an attack says it deals wound dice you roll the dice, dealing damage based on how many wounds you rolled.
+For example, a spell that deals 1 wound and 2 wound dice in damage will 1 wound of damage, adding the result of the 2 wound dice to the target.

 #### Hero Dice
 Hero dice are special dice players can add to any roll.
 You gain a number of them at the start of your adventure and once spent are not replenished.
 You can add at most 1 Hero die to any roll, except wound rolls.
 You may choose to add a Hero dice after you have rolled.
 Hero dice are immune to any effects that would change the outcome of the roll, it cannot be hexed, rerolled, or negated.